-- It has been verified that all required questions are answered in the correct manner on the application form. - The supervisor has confirmed their participation.
-An email will be sent to the supervisor requesting their participation when they are added to the application.
+- The application has been validated on the Validation Summary page. - The supervisor has confirmed their participation.
+When added to the application, an email will be sent to your supervisor asking them to confirm their participation in the application.

 The application can be submitted for final submission to the society once: